thelightdesigner/ScuffedWalls/Functions.md

 Rizthesnuggies [`Intro to Wall & Note`](https://youtu.be/hojmJ1UZcb8) tutorial

-- duration: float
+- `duration`: number (decimal)
-- definitedurationbeats: float, makes the walls stay around for exactly this long in beats
+- `definitedurationbeats`: number (decimal), makes the walls stay around for exactly this long in beats
-- definitedurationseconds: float, makes the walls stay around for exactly this long in seconds
+- `definitedurationseconds`: number (decimal), makes the walls stay around for exactly this long in seconds
-- definitetime: beats/seconds, makes the walls jump in at exactly the function time in seconds or beats
+- `definitetime`: beats/seconds, makes the walls jump in at exactly the function time in seconds or beats
-- repeat: int, amount of times to repeat
+- `repeat`: number (integer), amount of times to repeat
-- repeatAddTime: float
+- `repeatAddTime`: number (decimal)
 - any of [`these properties`](Functions.md#noodle-extensionschroma-properties-syntax)

  ![](Images/example.png)